“They weren’t interested in the facts. They just wanted to get the land for nothing.”

-With an agreement in place and dam construction set to begin, North America’s largest hydropower project was under way.
+With an agreement in place and dam construction set to begin, these massive hydropower projects were under way.
 The Basin was on the cusp of irreversible change and, as Basin residents would soon discover, power came at a price.

 Top.
 On May 19, 1965, B.C.
 Premier W.A.C.
 Bennett detonated a ceremonial explosion to mark the beginning of construction on Duncan Dam.